slopezpereyra/slopezpereyra.github.io/_drafts/2024-06-17-ThanksChomsky.md

 categories [ Personal ]
 ---

-I have just learned that Noam Chomsky passed away.
-Comparable to Russell in  his capacity to achieve both  depth  and  breadth,  his  intellectual  contributions surpass    that    of    any    other    figure    in    the    last    century.
+Fake news spread to day that Chomsky passed away.

+Comparable to Russell in  his
+capacity to achieve both  depth  and  breadth,  his  intellectual  contributions surpass    that    of    any    other    figure    in    the    last    century.
 That aside, he was a humane, compassionate, and kind man.
 The passions which